Slarlac249/FrostyToolsuite_Light_Theme/README.md

 I take no credit for any of the files stored in this repository.
 I only edited them from the freely available source code (available at the above link) to create a suitable light theme for the frosty editor, mod manager and other ui elements.

+only the edited files are shared here, not the full source code.

 inspired by vs 2019's light theme.

-1. download source code from the above link.
+1. download source code from the above link and extract somewhere suitable.
+2. download the edited files from this repo and replace the files in the extracted 1.0.6.1 source code.
-2. make sure you have visual studio 2019 installed
+3. make sure you have visual studio 2019 installed (you can find the community edition as it's free) see selection of screenshots for required installation configuration.
-3. set configuration in visual studio 2019 to match the screenshot file on this repo.
+4. set configuration in visual studio 2019 (with solution loaded) to match the "vs_2019_build_configuration.png" screenshot file on this repo.
-4. download and install .net sdk 5.0.408
+5. download and install .net sdk 5.0.408 @ https://dotnet.microsoft.com/en-us/download/dotnet/5.0
-5. build each project one by one.
+6. you should now be setup and able to build each project one by one.
-6. make mods!
+7. make mods!